jnozzi/cocoadev.com/markdown/SavingAndLoadingUIElements.md

 This is my introduction to a UI application builder.
-Anyway, the project can be downloaded from http://homepage.mac.com/lichach/General/OvalsForYou.zip  (link is no longer valid)
+Anyway, the project can be downloaded from http://homepage.mac.com/lichach/OvalsForYou.zip  (link is no longer valid)

 If you take a look at it some of you may recognize it from a challenge in Aaron Hillegass' Cocoa programming book.
-I can't figure out how to load a sub-class of General/NSView that is an outlet on the .nib file.
+I can't figure out how to load a sub-class of NSView that is an outlet on the .nib file.
 What seems to be happening is that no matter what instance the application creates I have no influence over it.
-The problem is that I have already saved a General/NSView subclass called General/OvalView into a file.
+The problem is that I have already saved a NSView subclass called OvalView into a file.
 Now when I read from that file I can't seem to get the data onto the UI.
-I save it okay, I load it okay, but I can't seem to get the object to display as the General/IBOutlet that I have pointed to.
+I save it okay, I load it okay, but I can't seem to get the object to display as the IBOutlet that I have pointed to.

 Any help on this subject would be greatly appreciated.
 I've been stuck on this for a day or so and I can't seem to figure out what I'm doing wrong.
 If you could either point out my error, or point to where in the book it is located I would gladly look up the necessary procedure to go about fixing this.